 In 2019 we completed 10 events and accepted 506 items for repair, of those 317 were fixed and saved from landfill.
-That also means that nearly 8 tonnes of CO2 emissions were prevented.
+That also means up to approx. 8 tonnes of CO2 emissions were prevented.

 That is an amazing achievement that was only made possible by a dedicated team of volunteers giving their time and expertise for free.
 A very big thank you to all of you for making Eyam Repair Café such a success.

 Total number of items accepted for repair – 64

 (UK average shown in brackets)